ergoplatform/ergodocs/docs/dev/data-model/structures/interlink-vectors.md

 }
 ```

-In this example, the client generates a batch Merkle proof for the interlink vector and verifies it against the Merkle root of the blockchain.
-This process ensures that the interlink vector is correctly formed and that the blockchain follows the longest chain rule.
+**Code Reference**: The example demonstrates the use of batch Merkle proofs from the [sigma-rust library](https://github.com/ergoplatform/sigma-rust/blob/develop/ergo-merkle-tree/src/batchmerkleproof.rs) to verify the interlink vector against the blockchain's Merkle root.

+## Conclusion

+Interlink vectors are a key component of Ergo's PoPow protocol, enabling efficient and secure blockchain validation for lightweight clients.
+By understanding and utilizing interlink vectors, developers can ensure that their applications and clients maintain the highest standards of security and efficiency, even in resource-constrained environments.